 Continue reading Metal Magic: Electroforming Organic and Other Materials for Jewelry Making.

-If you'd like to see more of Denise's electroformed creations and learn the rest of the process for electroforming found objects, natural/organic materials, and just about anything else (and I know you do!), instantly download her Easy Electroforming for Jewelry video workshop (also in HD) during the 24-hour digital sale in the Jewelry Making Daily Shop!
+If you'd like to see more of Denise's electroformed creations and learn the rest of the process for electroforming found objects, natural/organic materials, and just about anything else (and I know you do!), instantly download her Easy Electroforming for Jewelry video workshop (also in HD).

 P.S.
 Check out my fun experiments with electroforming too--and see how much fun I had!